 Post-traumatic stress disorder, or PTSD, is a debilitating mental illness that can manifest after experiencing traumatic events.
 The disorder affects 5% of U.S. adults — more than 10 million people — yearly.
 Though historically associated with combat veterans, PTSD can affect anyone.

 People with PTSD experience a wide range of symptoms.
 If left untreated, the disorder may affect all aspects of their lives — from intimate relationships to physical health.
-But with early detection, it’s possible to treat PTSD before it causes significant damage.
-Read on for a guide to PTSD, including early warning signs and effective treatments.
+But with early detection, it’s possible to manage symptoms and treat PTSD before it causes significant damage.
+Read on to learn the early signs of PTSD, including common symptoms and effective treatments.

 GET HELP TODAY